-Every year, hundreds of model trains come up from the basement or down from the attic to become part of an annual holiday train display.
-These decorations are often handed down through the generations and are often special family heirlooms you only see for a few weeks once a year.
+Every year around Christmastime, hundreds of model trains come up from the basement or down from the attic to become part of an annual holiday train display.
+These decorations are sometimes handed down through the generations and are often special family heirlooms you only see for a few weeks once a year.
 Why not get the most out of your model train set?

 01 of 10

 Clean Your Trains

 After a year in storage, your trains could probably benefit from a little cleaning.
-In addition to brushing off the dust, track and wheels need to be thoroughly cleaned.
+In addition to brushing off the dust, the track and wheels need to be thoroughly cleaned.
 An older steel track is prone to rust if stored in humid locations.
 If your track shows signs of rust, save your time and replace it—clean wheels with paper towels and cleaning fluids.
 Tough rust spots can be sanded off with an abrasive sponge pad.

 After extended periods in storage, it may be necessary to disassemble, clean, and re-oil locomotive gearboxes.
-Do not over-lubricate, as too much oil can attract dust and grime and prevent the train from operating smoothly.
+But do not over-lubricate, as too much oil can attract dust and grime and prevent the train from operating smoothly.
 Check power supplies and wires for any signs of wear or distress.
 Replace if needed.

 02 of 10

 Of all the possible good places to build a train display, the floor is not one of them.
 Any floor, but especially carpeted flooring, becomes the final resting ground for dust, dander, and other grime.
 Kids and house pets contribute to an ongoing hostile environment.

 You could build a table for your train display, but what if you want that floor-level layout?
 Even elevating the track a few inches above the floor itself can do wonders.
 Use tracks with attached roadbed or build a small riser from plywood.
 Just this little rise will keep carpet fibers from finding their way into locomotive gearboxes.
 It also reduces noise.